Florida is Kind to Canines Updated 2-22-2010 doortosummer.com

 The park is technically part of Matheson Hammock Park.
 At School House Road make a left (south) until you see a large expanse of land with posted signs saying "no trespassing" and you are there.

 The folks in my area use a large field behind the Kendalltown clubhouse.
 SW 76 Street at (about) 103 Ave, in the Kentalltown townhouse complex.
 Park in the clubhouse parking lot and head straight back past the baseball field.
 If you fall in to Snapper Creek you went ONE step too far.
 The description is identical to the one in South Miami.
 Nothing official about it, but it has been going on for many many years.
 We all meet around sunset (as soon as it is cool enough).
 The land is actually Dade County Water and Sanitation Dept. There are small buildings which have pumps and wells in them.
 It is somewhat fenced on all sides (except the Snapper Creek easement).
 Please check out the pictures from our last Memorial Day picnic at www.glatco.com, click on "Floppy's Page."
 (Thank You - Jon)

-There's a proto-parking area not quite finished yet, and a small-dog
+proto-parking area not quite finished yet, and a small-dog area

-separate entrance off the parking area in addition to the gate between
+with a separate entrance off the parking area in addition to the

 Until the lot is done (it needs driveways), parking is at the opposite corner of the recreation area (Shadow Way and Dove Av.), as legal parking is not allowed along the edge of Quail Avenue.

 It has the overall appearance of 'we'll get to that', as far as adding amenities.